djalmaberaldo/programming-challenge/docs/movies.md

 - The primaryProfession and nconst fields on file **name.basics.tsv.gz** was removed because it would be a parameter of searching on REST API and it would help reduce the database size.

 - To create database, it is necessary first to folowing the instructions above of running the backend.
-Then, at another terminal, type:
+Then, at another terminal, type ate folder "backend":
 `flask init-db`

 - During the process, the application filters the data inside the files.
 It is done using the package **Pandas**.
 All null values are removed, data out of pattern are dimissed, title with rating less than 6 are removed.

 - It might take some time to complete the task, but at the application should create a file inside backend folder called **movies.db**

-- **IMPORTANT**:  It is necessary to unzip the files **titles.basics.tsv.zip.001** and **name.basics.tsv.zip.001** , copy the **.gz**  files inside, and paste on the root of **dataset** folder, otherwise it won't be posible to create the database.
+__Important:__:  It is necessary to unzip the files **titles.basics.tsv.zip.001** and **name.basics.tsv.zip.001** , copy the **.gz**  files inside, and paste on the root of **dataset** folder, otherwise it won't be posible to create the database.

 ### Front-end